About

 -

 "A feeling of being so close to the truth, and therefore a sense of gentleness and caution in front of it.
 From the learning, an inner desire was born within me—to sit, to pray, for blessings that received renewed intention, a desire to be good to others.
 Relationships with others took on a different meaning.
 I discovered that many perceptions and concepts needed clarification.
 Many patterns of thought were disproven.
-There is a taste of truth at Mishkan Hakavana, a well of wisdom, a network of companions on the journey, and books that are truly a treasure, along with a rabbi who acts out of authentic mission."
+There is a taste of truth at Mishkan Hakavana, a well of wisdom, a network of companions on the journey, and books that are truly a treasure, along with a Rabbah who acts out of authentic mission."

 -

 "And how can one write a testimonial about something so alive, endless, renewing and renewed with every pulse?
 It is so much the opposite of existence where everything moves in recycled circularity.
 Closed life cycles, like a lentil stew.
-Then, you come to the rabbi’s lesson, to the books, and to the friends.
+Then, you come to the Rabbah's lesson, to the books, and to the friends.
 And like a finger extended to a wedding ring, your circle opens to an infinite line, and everything is renewed, and your existence comes to life."

 -